mmrl/dl/README.md

     $ sudo apt install nvidia-430
     $ sudo reboot

-Note, if the `nvidia-drm` module is in use, it may be necessary to dropping into a text console as root to disable the graphical target:
+Note, if the `nvidia-drm` module is in use, it may be necessary to drop into a text console as root to disable the graphical target:

     $ systemctl isolate multi-user.target